COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Feature:** Responsive web design (**Priority**: **Must have**)

-   _As a user, I want the system to be accessible and responsive on various devices._
+   _As a user, I want the system to be accessible and responsive on various devices in order to prevent user need to do extra work to read the content._

 **Scenario 1:** User experience across different devices